Food additives and preservatives

 - improve the colour, taste, appearance, and texture of food

-- stop food from spoiling, drying out, or going rancid – these food additives are called called antioxidants
+- stop food from spoiling, drying out, or going rancid – these food additives are called antioxidants

 - keep food moist – these food additives are called humectants.

 Sometimes, nutrients are added to increase the health benefits of food.

 Types of additives

 Additives can be natural or manufactured.

 Examples of natural additives are food colours and food acids extracted from fruits and vegetables.